|Oceanside Manufactured Homeowners Alliance, Inc.

 In 1996 the park owners tried to abolish rent control with an initiative on the state ballot.
 Park owners sent over $1,000,0000 trying to get the initiative passed.
-The initiative was defeated primarily by Golden State Mobile Homeowners League (please visit their website) www.GSMOL.org, who is celebrating their 50th Anniversary in 2012.
+The initiative was defeated primarily by Golden State Mobile Homeowners League (please visit their website) www.GSMOL.org, founded in 1962.

 In 2003, the same park owners tried once again to increase their revenues, this time going directly to the Oceanside City Council, asking for a change in the CPI from 75% to 100%, and to add 15% when the home became vacant.

 Twenty members from twelve different mobile/manufactured home communities met with Melba Bishop and Tim Sheahan (former President of GSMOL) to discuss strategies to combat this move.
 Among various things discussed, Tim Sheahan suggested OMHA re-activate itself, to show OMHA would fight any changes to the ordinance.

 OMHA’s Board of Directors has continued to show leadership throughout the years, allowing the Alliance to partner with mobile/manufactured home communities, and the City of Oceanside, in order to keep our Rent Control Ordinance strong.